-The Advisor has entered into commission sharing arrangements ("CSAs") with several broker-dealers.
-These CSAs are administered by a third party, Virtu Americas LLC ("Virtu"), which provides commission management services.
-Under this arrangement, the Advisor executes transactions with broker-dealers that provide brokerage services and instructs such brokers to share with Virtu a portion of the commissions received in connection with such transactions.
-Virtu, in its role as administrator of these commission sharing arrangements, will then pay for third-party research and brokerage products out of the shared commission it receives as instructed by the Advisor.
+Included in the table above is information relating to commission sharing arrangements ("CSAs") the Advisor has entered into with several broker-dealers.
+These CSAs are administered by a third party institutional brokerage firm, Virtu Americas LLC ("Virtu"), which provides commission management services as well as brokerage services.
+Under this arrangement, the Advisor executes transactions with broker-dealers (which may include Virtu) that provide brokerage services and instructs such brokers to share with Virtu (in its capacity as a commission management services provider) a portion of the commissions received in connection with such transactions.